AmsterdamPHP/next-meetup/README.md

 $ composer install
 ```

-Then, start the raffler using:
+Then, start the tool using:
 ```
 $ bin/console server:run 8001
 ```

 And go to http://localhost:8001/start to start authenticating with Google Drive

-## How to raffle
-After authenticating, go to http://localhost:8001/list and hit the `Start raffling!` button
+After authenticating, go to http://localhost:8001 to start.